Draksha-the-decoder/Weather-App/README.md

 2. Obtain API keys:
 -  Get your API key from Rapid API.
 -  Set up an account on Unsplash to obtain your Unsplash API key.

--  Set up environment variables:
--
-3.Open your browser and go to http://localhost:3000 to use the Weather-App.
+3. Open your browser and go to http://localhost:3000 to use the Weather-App.

 ## Contribution
 Contributions are welcome!
 Feel free to open issues and pull requests.
 Ensure to follow the code of conduct.